To teach our youth of today to embrace and understand the power of their bodies in a healthy way.

 We are battling times like no other, and with youths we find screens are a big contributor to their ‘new normal’, but this can have damaging effects on them in terms of self esteem, self worth and loss of connection.

-With the junior programs it is scientifically proven that physical exercise helps the natural endorphins lift giving our youths a feel good boost.
+With the youth programs it is scientifically proven that physical exercise helps the natural endorphins lift giving our youths a feel good boost.

 Physical exercise also helps to provide better sleep patterns, they are physically and mentally exhausted, which can keep them off their devises and into bed at a reasonable time – plus the time here in the groups gets them moving and off their devises.